cih9088/dotfiles/README.md

 # COMMANDS
 # You could choose what to install in following list
-# [installZsh, installPrezto, installNeovim, installTmux,
+# [installZsh, installPrezto, installNeovim, installTmux, installTree, installFd,
-#  installTree, installFd installRg installRanger, installThefuck installTldr installBashSnippets]
+#  installRg, installRanger, installThefuck, installTldr, installBashSnippets,
+#  installBpytop, installUp]
 # For instance,
 $ make installNeovim          # Install neovim only with latest stable version
 $ make installNeovim 0.2.0    # Specify version if intended to install locally